22 Free Frequency Sound Effects - Most Popular

 4 beeps as transmitted to the radio, France Inter, for example.
 It is a sinusoidal wave of frequency 1050 Hz.
 UCS Category: BEEP.
-Duration: 00:04.
+Length: 00:04.

 Manual frequency scan of a radio tuner.
 UCS Category: COMRadio.
-Duration: 00:06.
+Length: 00:08.

 Telephone tone when the line is busy, in France.
 This is a sound wave frequency of 440 Hz sinusoidal, slightly clipped.
 Half a second, every second.
 This sound is easy to loop.
 UCS Category: COMTelph.
-Duration: 00:10.
+Length: 00:12.

 Key 9 in DTMF